beacon-biosignals/StableHashTraits.jl/README.md

 ### In 1.0:

-This is a very breaking release, almost all values hash differently and the API has changes.
+This is a very breaking release, almost all values hash differently and the API has changed.
 However, far fewer manual defintiions of `hash_method` become necessary.
 The fallback for `Any` should handle many more cases.